nestordemeure/gambit/readme.md

 # Symbolic regression

-Exploring **non** genetic algorithms for symbolic regression.
+### Exploring **non** genetic algorithms for symbolic regression.

+**This is the R&D branch.
+It contains F# code to quickly iterate on designs and formulas in order to test ideas and find what works and what doesn't.**

 ## TODO

-Validate algorithms on more examples.

-Build pareto front instead of single best solution.

 study distibution of rewards in [mean;maximum] as a function of heigh (can be computed for each formula that is evaluated).
 I am expecting a shift linear in height from mean to max as height increase (wich would validate the ThompsonMax formula).
 Confirming this hypothesis and characterizing the shift could lead to a better formula and would give credance to the existing formula.

-Compare the formula with state of the art in monte carlo tree search (on a variety of problems? or on something significant such as alphago).

-Do a performance oriented implementation (in Rust ?
-Using a PEG parser for the grammar definition ?).

 ## Design